syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% tabs %}
 {% highlight c# %}
-//Creating an instance for custom appointment class Meeting meeting = new Meeting();
+//Creating an instance for the custom appointment class Meeting meeting = new Meeting();
-//Setting start time of an event meeting.From = new DateTime(2020, 12, 15, 10, 0, 0);
+//Setting the start time of an event meeting.From = new DateTime(2020, 12, 15, 10, 0, 0);
-//Setting end time of an event meeting.To = meeting.From.AddHours(2);
+//Setting the end time of an event meeting.To = meeting.From.AddHours(2);
-//Setting start time for an event meeting.EventName = "Meeting";
+//Setting the subject for an event meeting.EventName = "Meeting";
-//Setting background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.Green);
+//Setting the background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.Green);
-//Setting foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
+//Setting the foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
-//Creating an instance for collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
+//Creating an instance for the collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
 //Adding a custom appointment in the CustomAppointmentCollection Meetings.Add(meeting);